 - Chocolate chips: Add dark or milk chocolate chips to the waffle batter.

-How to Make Chocolate Chip Waffles in Waffle Maker
+How to Make Easy Chocolate Chip Waffles

-- Start by adding all of the dry ingredients to a bowl.
-Add all-purpose flour, sugar, baking powder and salt to a bowl.
+2. Then, add sugar, baking powder and salt to the bowl.
 Mix until well combined.

-FAQs
+Recipe FAQs

 Pancake and waffle mix are similar but not the same.
 They both contain flour, milk, eggs and a raising agent.
 However, waffle batter tends to be thicker and contains more butter or oil in comparison to pancake batter.